Repetitive Strain Injuries in the Workplace

 Not all workplace injuries happen with a crash and a bang.
-Sometimes, workplace injuries do not occur from just 1 event but from a series of events over time.
+Sometimes, workplace injuries do not occur from just one event but from a series of events over time.

-Repetitive stress/strain injuries (RSIs) are caused by repetitive motions, and this category of work-related injury is growing quickly here in Colorado.
-According to the U.S. Bureau of Labor Statistics, as much as 33 percent of all sick days are due to musculoskeletal injuries like an RSI.
+Repetitive stress/strain injuries (RSIs) are caused by repetitive motions, and this category of work-related injury is growing quickly in Colorado.
+According to the U.S. Bureau of Labor Statistics (BLS), approximately 30% of all sick days are due to musculoskeletal injuries like an RSI.
 If your job requires you to stand or sit in the same position for long periods or perform repetitive manual tasks, you may be at risk for an RSI.

 RSIs develop over time, so many people don’t seek out medical treatment until the injury is extremely painful.
 If an RSI goes untreated, it can become debilitating and hamper your ability to do your job or perform daily tasks.